 - You will also need to configure inputs on the IDM.
 The IDM is responsible for data ingestion.

-- Verify that data is flowing to your Splunk Cloud environment.
+- Verify that data is flowing to your Splunk Cloud Platform environment.